pinnaculum/galacteek/galacteek/docs/manual/en/editing.rst

 Markdown
 --------

-Standard Markdown is supported, with the following extensions:
+Common Markdown is supported, with the following extensions:

 - attrlist_: this adds a syntax to define attributes on the various HTML elements in markdown’s output.
+- mdxunimoji_: Converts defined emoticon symbols to Unicode emojis

 Linking IPFS files
 ------------------